-239 Spanish for the Health Professions

-This is a specialized course emphasizing Spanish language and culture as they relate to health and medicine.
+Attributes: SPAN/PORT Acad & Prof Contexts 239 Spanish for the Health Professions This is a specialized course emphasizing Spanish language and culture as they relate to health and medicine.
 The course goal is written and oral communication and cultural fluency as they relate to Global Health Care, Food Security, Immigration, and the delivery of health-care services to Limited-English-Proficient, Hispanic patients.
 Off-campus volunteer work with native Spanish speakers is required.
 Prerequisite: 202 or 205.

-Attributes: Food Studies Elective, Health Studies Elective, NRSC Non-Div 3 Elective, Service Learning, Sustainability Connections, US Diversity 295 Introduction to U.S. Latinx Literature and Culture This interdisciplinary introduction to Latinx Studies discusses foundational historical, cultural, political, artistic, and literary texts of the U.S. Latinx community.
-This class will cover diasporic movements and issues of identity, with a particular focus on the Mexican, Puerto Rican, Dominican, and Cuban-American diaspora.
+This course is cross-listed as LALC 239.
+Attributes: Food Studies Elective, Health Studies Elective, NRSC Non-Div 3 Elective, Service Learning, Sustainability Connections, US Diversity 295 Introduction to U.S. Latinx/Chicanx Literature and Culture This interdisciplinary introduction to Latinx/Chicanx Studies discusses foundational historical, cultural, political, artistic, and literary texts of U.S. Latinx/Chicanx communities.
+This class will cover the varied lives and identities of Latinx/Chicanx individuals, with a particular focus on the Mexican, Central American, and Caribbean diaspora.
+Specific course emphasis will depend on the professor.
 Prerequisite: 231.
-This course is cross-listed as LALC 295 Attributes: AMST American Lit Elective, AMST Representation Elective, Lat Am, Latinx, Carib St Elect, US Diversity 305 Reading and Thinking About Texts The goal of this course is to introduce students to techniques and/or approaches to read and interpret a variety of texts (literature, film, art, photography, music, etc.), while developing the necessary skills in the field to examine discourses, analyze arguments, and construct and defend arguments of their own, orally and in writing.
+This course is cross-listed as LALC 295 Attributes: AMST American Lit Elective, AMST Representation Elective, Lat Am, Latinx, Carib St Elect, SPAN/PORT Intro Cult/Ling/Lit, US Diversity 299 Reading and Thinking About Texts The goal of this course is to introduce students to techniques and/or approaches to read and interpret a variety of texts (literature, film, art, photography, music, etc.), while developing the necessary skills in the field to examine discourses, analyze arguments, and construct and defend arguments of their own, orally and in writing.
 Depending on the professor, this introduction to reading and analyzing different texts may focus on historical, social, cultural, political, methodological, and/or aesthetic contexts, through an interdisciplinary approach.
 Prerequisite: 231.